ark-lang/ark/README.md

 * Bootstrapped - TODO

 ## IRC
-We have an IRC where we discuss Alloy, and other stuff too, come join!
-If you want to help contribute, we highly suggest you join the IRC :)
+We have an IRC where we discuss Alloy, and other stuff too.
+Come join!
+If you want to help contribute, we highly suggest you join the IRC (although we might not always be available due to time zone differences) :)

 * server: irc.freenode.net
 * channel: #alloy-lang